Meet Our Team

 In her role as Senior Communications and Outreach Liaison, Nancy works to coordinate community engagement projects and support the execution of communication strategies.
 Nancy supports in developing and strengthening relationships with community individuals and partners to build permanent relationships.
 Nancy also supports communications activities such as monitoring social media accounts, press outreach, and updating website.
 She has served as a Press Intern for the House Democratic Caucus, a Campaign Fellow for the Hillary for America Campaign, and as a member of LA County Supervisor Hilda Solis’ team.

-Stephanie joins The Children’s Partnership as the Peter Harbage Health Policy Fellow.
-She works with TCP’s policy team to champion child health coverage and care.
+Stephanie originally joined The Children’s Partnership as the Peter Harbage Health Policy Fellow in 2019.
+She is now a TCP Policy Associate championing child health coverage and care.
 In this role, she supports projects related to oral health, immigrant child health, mental health, and telehealth.
-She recently received her Master’s in Public Policy from the UC Berkeley Goldman School and has interned with the National Center for Youth Law and Children Now.
-Previously, she taught after-school media and art classes in San Francisco Unified School District.
+She received her Master’s in Public Policy from the UC Berkeley Goldman School and has interned with the National Center for Youth Law and Children Now.
+Previously, she taught after-school media and art classes in the San Francisco Unified School District.

 As the Development Coordinator at The Children’s Partnership, Luke Mondragon supports a full range of development and fundraising activities.
 Working closely with the President and Chief of Staff, Luke serves as primary support on grant writing, editing, reporting, and administration.
 Prior to joining TCP, he served as Grant Writer at the Anti-Recidivism Coalition and held an internship at ECMC Foundation.
 Luke received his BA in Economics from Pomona College.